 Dr. Tom Lonsdale and other concerned veterinarians continue their campaign for the banning of what they consider to be misleading pet food industry advertising.
 “Pet owners should be informed that feeding processed pet foods is likely to lead to ill health, suffering and unnecessary vet bills.”
 Dr. Tom Lonsdale, author of Raw Meaty Bones

 So if you choose not to give your pets a raw bone to clean their teeth and gums, then you will have to take the extra step, DAILY, of brushing your dogs and cats teeth.
-Yes we said brushing them as in “toothpaste and toothbrush”.
+Yes we said brushing them as in “toothpaste and toothbrush“.
 No we do NOT mean using your toothpaste either.
-Sweeteners and fluoride in your toothpaste is dangerous for your pets so do not use those.
+Sweeteners and fluoride in your toothpaste are dangerous for your pets so do not use those.
 Purchase toothpaste made specifically for your pets or choose one that doesn’t have all those chemical ingredients.
-We both use Dentarome Plus and Fresh Essence Mouthwash for those occasional times we feel our dogs need a little extra help.
 If you’re a first-timer at brushing your dog or cat’s mouth, please go easy and gently.
 Take it slow.
 Let them get used to you having your fingers in their mouth.
 By going slowly and easing them into it, you will have a special bonding time with your pet and at the same time teaching them that you aren’t going to hurt them but help them.
 They don’t know what you’re doing initially and it’s up to you to guide them.

 One last word, grain-filled treats, dry kibble, rawhide, Greenies, etc. are NOT good choices to help your pets teeth stay clean.
 You are far better off either brushing them like we suggested above OR giving them a raw meaty bone to chomp on.
 Treats and dry kibble are part of the dental problem so they can never be part of the solution.